Our community members

 - Asylum seekers and refugees

-- Pregnant ladies or people on maternity
+- Pregnant ladies or those on leave

 - Gypsy Romany Travellers